study-camp/study-camp.github.io/about/index.md

   creditlink: https://unsplash.com/photos/88HN85BJbq4
 ---

-Study Camp is an initiative to support community-based competency-driven learning with a focus on career development.

-Whether you are a software professional trying to learn a new or emerging technology, or an absolute beginner looking to explore a career in software development -- this is for you.
+Software is eating the world.
+Whether you're simply curious to learn a new technology, or want to pursue career advancement in the software industry, this is for you.

-### What is the goal?
+With Study Camp, the focus is on competency-based training.
+Learning about tools and technology that have immediate relevance and value to jobs and career advancement.

+With Study Camp, the focus is on collaborative learning.
+We all struggle to find time to learn things on our own.
+But we may not have the resources or the flexibility to take on immersive learning options like bootcamps or college.
+The study group format provides the community benefits of a meetup (share insights, socialize) and the accountability of a bootcamp (regular check-in to keep you motivated).

+With Study Camp, the focus is on community.
+Learning with others is more fun.
+And, it could lead to collaborative and entrepreneurial outcomes.
+At the very least, you will have a better understanding of the technology and its uses.

+### Study Camp Goals

 The main goal is to learn new technologies as a group, working in multi-week _sprints_ that focus either on completing a specific course, or working on a related project that provides applied understanding of the concepts.

 The Study Camp will consist of in-person events (1-day workshops or a series of meetups) that is scheduled according to a specific roadmap for that technology.
 This website serves primarily to provide supplementary resources and articles for both group participants and those studying independently.

-### What technologies will be covered?
+### Study Camp Topics

 The long-term goal is to focus on the technologies listed below.